 Jini does not say how to register listeners with objects that can generate events.
-This is unlike other event models in Java that specify methods like this public void addActionListener(ActionListener listener);

-for ActionEvent generators.
-What Jini does do is specify a convenience class as a return value from this registration.
+This is unlike other event models in Java that specify methods, like this for ActionEvent generators.
+What Jini does do is to specify a convenience class as a return value from this registration.
 This is the convenience class EventRegistration: